Authorize access to blobs using Microsoft Entra ID

 - Storage Blob Data Reader: Use to grant read-only permissions to Blob storage resources.

-- Storage Blob Delegator: Get a user delegation key to use to create a shared access signature that is signed with Azure AD credentials for a container or blob.
+- Storage Blob Delegator: Get a user delegation key to use to create a shared access signature that is signed with Microsoft Entra credentials for a container or blob.

 To learn how to assign an Azure built-in role to a security principal, see Assign an Azure role for access to blob data.
 To learn how to list Azure RBAC roles and their permissions, see List Azure role definitions.

 For detailed information about Azure built-in roles for Azure Storage for both the data services and the management service, see the Storage section in Azure built-in roles for Azure RBAC.
-Additionally, for information about the different types of roles that provide permissions in Azure, see Azure roles, Azure AD roles, and classic subscription administrator roles.
+Additionally, for information about the different types of roles that provide permissions in Azure, see Azure roles, Microsoft Entra roles, and classic subscription administrator roles.

 Azure role assignments may take up to 30 minutes to propagate.